frozenburst/audio_inpainting/README.md

 # SLAIN - Audio Inpainting With Conditional GAN

+## Intro

 This is my master research in NTU.
+It can inpaint the missing part in a segment of music or sound, especially on time axis.

 The works has been rejected due to lack of comparison, with the overlook of my rebuttal.